Younggil/Python_Samples/README.md

  - DepthInterface.ipynb : Convert an image to a gray one, check a depth along the horizontal axis and find interface positions
  - MinMax.ipynb : Find minimum / maximum indices - using Pandas module
  - CurveFitting.ipynb : Curve fitting in python
+ - ConvertSnapshot.ipynb : Convert a color movie to a gray one and save a snapshot at frame 0